Overview

 Step 6: Grade Mitral Stenosis with Mitral Valve Area

-Severity is generally graded as mild stenosis above 1.5 cm², moderate stenosis between 1.0 and 1.5 cm², and severe stenosis below 1.0 cm².
-The PHT method has known limitations in certain situations — such as immediately after a balloon valvuloplasty procedure or in patients with significant aortic regurgitation — where other echocardiographic or invasive methods may be more accurate, so it's typically one of several pieces of evidence a cardiologist considers together.
+Severity is generally graded mild above 1.5 cm², moderate between 1.0 and 1.5 cm², and severe below 1.0 cm².
+The PHT method has known blind spots in certain situations, immediately after a balloon valvuloplasty procedure, or in patients with significant aortic regurgitation, where other echocardiographic or invasive methods read more accurately, so it's typically one of several pieces of evidence a cardiologist weighs together.

 The Mitral Valve Area Calculator converts a single pressure half-time measurement into valve area and its corresponding stenosis severity grade.